brynnb/vanguard-saga-of-heroes-asset-extractor/DEVELOPER_GUIDELINES.md

 # Vanguard Developer Guidelines

-**Canonical Database**: `/Users/brynnbateman/Downloads/Vanguard EMU/vanguard_files.db`
+**Canonical Database**: `output/data/vanguard_data.db`
-- This is the ONLY database to use for persistent parsing status and binary metrics.
+- This is the ONLY database to use for all parsed data.
-- All parsed data, unknown regions, and observations go here.
+- All extracted data, unknown regions, and observations go here.
+- Use `config.DB_PATH` in code to reference this database.

 **Recommended Parsing Library**: `construct` (https://pypi.org/project/construct/)
 - Use `parse_stream()` instead of `parse()` to track consumed bytes.